vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/basic/vuepress/page.md

    └─ README.md
 ```

 Take the `docs` directory as your [sourceDir](https://v2.vuepress.vuejs.org/reference/cli.md), e.g. you are running `vuepress dev docs` command.
-Then the route paths of your markdown files would be:
+Then the route paths of your Markdown files would be:

 | Relative Path      | Route Path           |
 | ------------------ | -------------------- |